timbru31/mp3lyrics/README.md

 #### Why are you not using musiXmatch API?

-Simply because the charge me (the developer) for retrieving the lyrics.
+Simply because they charge me (the developer) for retrieving the lyrics.

 #### Why are you not using MetroLyrics API?